appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/navigate-to.md

 <dd>

-Option to configure where to open the URL.
-Default: "SAME\_WINDOW"
+Option to configure whether to open the page or URL in the same browser window or a new window/tab.
+The default value is set to `SAME_WINDOW`.

 </dd>